dragoon/DredgeSpecies/Readme.md

 * Liner or Blank
 * Yellowish paper

 This turned out to be extremely difficult.
-Currently, I have ordered this one from Amazon:
+For trying things out, I have ordered this one from Amazon (in package of 3):
 <p align="middle">
     <img src="readme_images/amazon_40sheet.jpg" width="300">
 </p>